GoblinSwarm/GoblinSwarm/README.md

 <h1>Daniel Perdomo</h1>
 Hello!
 My name is Daniel Perdomo.
 I am enthusiast in technology and development.
-I've been learning different kind of technologies from languages to databases and including Data Science and Machine Learning Algorithms.
+I've been learning different kind of technologies from languages to databases, including Data Science and Machine Learning Algorithms.
 <br />
 <a href="https://ibb.co/3rVPvxf">Courses taken on Kaggle.com</a>
 <br />